 Due Dates for Electronic Payments: To avoid penalty and interest, you must initiate your electronic payment and receive a confirmation number no later than 5:00 p.m., ET, on the business day prior to the 20th.
 Keep the confirmation number in your records.
-For a list of deadlines for initiating electronic payments on time, visit floridarevenue.com/forms, select the e-Services section.
+For a list of deadlines for initiating electronic payments on time, visit floridarevenue.com/forms, select the e-Services section, you are not claiming deductions or credits.
+When you telefile your return instead of mailing it, you will receive a confirmation number for your records.
+If you telefile, remember: